AbsaOSS/datasets-similarity/README.md

 and find out their similarity or distance.
 This project mainly focuses on comparing only two tables.
-The final similarity is calculated according to the similarity of individual columns.
+The final similarity is calculated according to the similarity of individual columns based on their metadata.
 Columns are compared by type and by content.

 For testing, we have prepared two sets of data,